Sportsman's Paradise

 From 6.49% APRNational Bank

 Boat loans $10K-$1M+.
 Relationship discounts for existing customers.
-Louisiana branch network for in-person support.
-Preferred Rewards rate discounts available.
+Nationwide branch network.
+Preferred Rewards rate discounts.

 Navy Federal Credit Union